|9-60.020||Sentencing Enhancement—"Three Strikes" Law|

 9-60.010 - Introduction

 This chapter focuses on the investigation and prosecution of a variety of crimes against individuals including kidnapping, interstate and foreign extortion, criminal solicitation, hostage taking, murder-for-hire, carjacking, and violence against women.
 Investigative jurisdiction is vested in the Federal Bureau of Investigation (FBI).
-Supervisory jurisdiction is vested in the Gang Unit if it is a domestic matter or a gang-related international matter and in the Human Rights and Special Prosecutions Section if it involves any other international matter.
+Supervisory jurisdiction is vested in the Organized Crime and Gang Section if it is a domestic matter or a gang-related international matter and in the Human Rights and Special Prosecutions Section if it involves any other international matter.

 9-60.020 - Sentencing Enhancement—"Three Strikes" Law